the worst cliche

-If you’re someone who feels she’s experienced a lot of "drama" in the past, so much so you feel the need to put “no drama” in your freetext area, you’d do a lot better to actually examine what you did/said and/or did NOT do/say that actually led to the drama in the first place.
+If you’re someone who feels she’s experienced a lot of "drama" in the past, so much so you feel the need to put “no drama” in your profile, you’d do a lot better to actually examine what YOU did or did not do that actually led to the drama in the first place.
 Even if certain sorts of misunderstandings aren’t anyone’s “fault” in a totally crystal clear way, many still can and should be avoided.

 Defining expectations means more than just not telling an active lie.
 It means forthcoming honesty about what you’re looking for in general or possibly with that person, what else is going on in your life or your psyche that impacts your relationship with that person, and sharing that specifically and clearly with the other person.

 However, Marnie has also been involved with Cassie for the last 18 months, but Cassie has been working out of town for the last 3 months.
 Cassie will be on hiatus from that work assignment in another 2 months, and at that time, she's planning on staying with Marnie for awhile, and then Cassie and Marnie plan to collectively consider whether or not they should increase their connection via Cassie moving in with Marnie and working in Marnie's city, or Marnie leaving town to be with Cassie during her next assignment.

 Marnie still hasn't told Sally about Cassie.
 She didn't think it was so important because she didn't promise monogamy or future commitment to Sally, and she and Cassie agreed to be "sort of on a break" while Cassie was out of town.

 The individual interactions between Sally and Marnie and Marnie and Cassie have all been pleasant, low key, emotionally calm, very civilized and polite, entirely beyond reproach.

 But does Marnie share some of the responsibility here too, even if she remains calm?
 She's been quietly, passively, and rather indirectly herding her two girlfriends right smack dab into that rather uncomfortable situation, hasn't she?

 If you ever experienced "drama," you may never have LIED (the truth and nothing but the truth), but did you tell the WHOLE truth . . . or did you leave something out because it seemed convenient at the time?
 (Or did the other person?)

-Yes, most women have a story about some random crazy chick they didn’t really mean to have a relationship with that one time and then said crazy chick went wacko (allegedly) for just completely ZERO reason.
+Yes, most lesbians have a story about some random crazy chick they didn’t really mean to have a relationship with that one time and then said crazy chick went wacko (allegedly) for just completely ZERO reason.
 Everyone gets a small ration of those before you should really be looking at them sideways.

 HOWEVER, if you've experienced multiple or repeating dramas (as implied by the need to exclaim, "NO DRAMA!!!" somewhere in your profile), it's likely you're culpable in actively causing or at least failing to intelligently avoid some of them.

 We know some readers out there are now exclaiming, "But I really did NOT do anything to cause that drama!
 It really was ALL ON HER (and her, and her, and her over there), I totally SWEAR!"

 You chose that person, you made that choice and/or you continued to choose people with whom it was impossible for you to get along.
 You could call that poor judgment.
-At a minimum, at least that part of the equation is still on you.
+At a minimum, at least that part of the equation is still on YOU.

 Now here's an even more radical notion.
 Yes, this is the advanced homework assignment, and perhaps not for the faint of heart.

-And then once you've figured out how it was your fault, concern yourself exclusively with THOSE details, and keep only those in mind going forward toward your future.
+And then once you've figured out how it was your fault, concern yourself exclusively with THOSE details, and keep only THOSE in mind going forward toward your future.

 Yes, we know there will be some out there reading this going, "Wow!
 No Way!
 Not MY Fault!
 Definitely HER Fault!"
-But to the extent that's all you ever think about regarding any f'd up interpersonal situation in which you previously found yourself, you're not learning.
+But to the extent that's all you ever think about regarding any effed up interpersonal situation in which you previously found yourself, you're not learning.
 You're not learning about yourself, about relationships, or about life in general.
 You're not looking for the mistakes you made and how you can avoid them in the future.